SAP-archive/teched2020-DT261/README.md

 - [Exercise 3 - Loading promotions from SAP Promotion Pricing](exercises/ex3/)
     - Generate the client library
     - Implement the promotions controller
-    - Configure the destination locally
+    - Configure the SAP Promotion Pricing destination in your IDE
-    - Configure the destination on SAP Cloud Platform
+    - Configure the SAP Promotion Pricing destination on SAP Cloud Platform

 ## How to obtain support